subirvarma/GeneralCognitics/_posts/StatisticalMechanics.md

 Figure 0: A canonical system in a heat bath at temperature T

-Up until this point, the discussion has been purely in terms of probability theory but now we are now going to use this to model a physical system consisting of interacting particles.
+Up until this point, the discussion has been purely in terms of probability theory but now we are now going to use this to model a physical system consisting of gas particles.
-Consider a system consisting of large number of particles that is in equilibrium at a fixed temperature $T$.
+Consider a system consisting of large number of gas particles that is in equilibrium at a fixed temperature $T$.
 This can be achieved by putting the system in an infinite heat bath at temperature T, and assuming that it can exchange energy, but not particles, with the heat bath (see above figure, such a system is called a canonical system in thermodynamics).
 The energy $E$ of the system is not fixed, but can fluctuate as shown in the right hand side of the figure.
-This fluctuation is due to the energy exchange with the heat bath required to maintain the temperature at a constant value T. For example if the particles were gas molecules, then the energy of each molecule is equal to its kinetic energy ${1\over 2}mv^2$.
-Clearly every molecule does not have the same energy and all we can do is work in terms of the distribution of energies since we can't track the energy level of each and every molecule.
-Hence we are introducing some 'fuzziness' in our knowledge of the system.
+This fluctuation is due to the energy exchange with the heat bath required to maintain the temperature at a constant value T.
+Clearly every particle does not have the same energy level as a result of the heat exchange and since we can't track each and every particle, all we can do is work in terms of the distribution of energies.
+Hence we have introduced some 'fuzziness' in our knowledge of the system.

-Assume that the system can be in one of M microstates, such that in microstate $i$ it has energy $E_i$.
-Also define $p_i$ as the probability that the system is in state microstate $i$.
+Assume that the system can be in one of M states, such that in state $i$ it has energy $E_i$.
+Also define $p_i$ as the probability that the system is in state state $i$.
-In the gas example with $N$ gas molecules, a microstate is usually defined as $(n_1,n_2,...,n_r)$ with $\sum_i n_i = N$, where $n_i$ is the number of gas molecules in a discrate quantum state $i$ with energy $e_i$.
-Hence the energy of the microstate is given by $E_i = \sum_j n_j e_j$
+In the gas example with $N$ gas molecules, a state is usually defined as $(n_1,n_2,...,n_r)$ with $\sum_i n_i = N$, where $n_i$ is the number of gas molecules in a discrate quantum state $i$ with energy $e_i$.
+Hence the energy of the state is given by $E_i = \sum_j n_j e_j$
 An important example of a system is that of a ferromagnet consisting of N atoms, such that each atom is fixed in place, but can have two spin values, oriented either up or down.
-In this case a microstate would correspond to a particular joint orientation of their individual spins, for example the microstate $(P,Q)$ would correspond to $P$ atoms with spins pointing up and the $Q$ atoms with spins pointing down.
+In this case a state would correspond to a particular joint orientation of their individual spins, for example the state $(P,Q)$ would correspond to $P$ atoms with spins pointing up and the $Q$ atoms with spins pointing down.
 This system, which is called the Ising model, is analysed in more detail in the following sections.

 Recall that our ignorance or uncertainity about the system state is captured by the entropy $S$ given by